mirror/boost/boost/libs/parameter/doc/index.rst

 ------------------

-The library has no way to know whether an explicitly-supplied argument is expensive to copy (or even if it is copiable at all), so ``binding<…,k,…>::type`` is always a reference type when the *k* parameter is supplied by the caller.
+The library has no way to know whether an explicitly-supplied argument is expensive to copy (or even if it is copyable at all), so ``binding<…,k,…>::type`` is always a reference type when the *k* parameter is supplied by the caller.
 Since ``args[…]`` yields a reference to the actual argument, ``color`` will be bound